Dental Troubles Lead To Negative Self Image for Kids

 Depression and anxiety in kids may be the result of a poor self-image in addition to self-esteem brought on by dental issues, for instance:

 • cracked teeth

 • dark or perhaps stained teeth

-• soreness in the mouth
+• pain within the mouth area

-Just about all of these kinds of traits due to poor dental treatment may adversely impact your child’s school performance as well as attendance.
+All of these kinds of traits due to poor dental treatment may adversely impact your child’s school performance as well as attendance.

 The solution would be to take your child for a dental health examination at your dental office by his or her third birthday, and every six months afterwards.